-French-born conductor Sylvain Cambreling is principal guest conductor of Klangforum Wien and is well known for his persuasive championship of contemporary music.
+French-born conductor Sylvain Cambreling is an honorary member and principal guest conductor emeritus of Klangforum Wien and is well known for his persuasive championship of contemporary music.

 He became chief conductor of the Hamburg Symphony Orchestra at the start of the 2018/19 season.
-At the end of March 2019 he finished his tenure as principal conductor of the Yomiuri Nippon Symphony Orchestra in Tokyo, which he had held since 2010.
+In March 2019 he finished his tenure as principal conductor of the Yomiuri Nippon Symphony Orchestra in Tokyo, which he had held since 2010.
 Sylvain Cambreling was also general music director of the Stuttgart State Opera from 2012 to 2018, as well as being music director of La Monnaie in Brussels for a decade, before becoming music director at the Frankfurt Opera in 1993.

 His most prominent opera productions include Pelléas et Mélisande and Les Troyens at the Salzburg Festival and Wozzeck, Fidelio and the Ring in Frankfurt.
 He has also conducted regularly at the Paris Opéra, including Saint François d’Assise, Pelléas et Mélisande, Katya Kabanova, La clemenza di Tito, The Love for Three Oranges, Don Giovanni, Le nozze di Figaro, Simon Boccanegra, Les Troyens, Louise, La traviata, Ariane et Barbe-Bleue and Wozzeck.